How to remove malware from a Mac

 - Empty the trash.
 Any remains left from a program can restore the program itself and continue spreading malware.

-Remove browser hijackers
+Step 5: remove browser hijackers

 Browser hijackers overtake your device by transforming browser settings without your permission.
 Its purpose is to increase the income of malicious websites.
-What should you do in this case to remove a virus from your Mac?

 Here is how to remove browser hijackers on different browsers:

-Delete browser extensions
+Step 6: delete browser extensions

 It is common for a virus to come over a browser extension.
 Even the extensions that are not malicious and you haven’t installed them knowingly can be bothering and they are also malware.